swiftlang/swift-org-website/_posts/2024-06-20-ready-for-swift-6.md

 ## Tracking Swift 6 Readiness and Progress

-The Swift Package Index’s new “[Ready for Swift 6](https://swiftpackageindex.com/ready-for-swift-6)” page tracks progress toward data race safety across the entire package ecosystem.
+The Swift Package Index’s new [Ready for Swift 6](https://swiftpackageindex.com/ready-for-swift-6) page tracks progress toward data race safety across the entire package ecosystem.
 While packages can opt in to Swift 6 language mode at their convenience, this page shows the number of packages that would pass those checks if all strict concurrency checks were enabled for all packages.

 The Swift Package Index has been running these checks using Swift 6 nightly toolchains since early May, and there has already been a steady reduction in the [number of packages with data race errors](https://swiftpackageindex.com/ready-for-swift-6#total-zero-errors).
-For the past week, the Swift Package Index build machines have been running fresh builds with the advantage of platform SDKs with more `Sendable` conformance, bringing the total percentage of packages with zero data race errors to over 43%!That's a really great start for being only one week into the Swift 6 beta process.
+For the past week, the Swift Package Index build machines have been running fresh builds with the advantage of platform SDKs with more `Sendable` conformance, bringing the total percentage of packages with zero data race errors to over 43%!
+That's a really great start for being only one week into the Swift 6 beta process.

 ![Chart showing the number of packages with no data race errors increasing over time from May this year](/assets/images/ready-for-swift-6-blog/packages-with-no-data-race-errors.png)